-Highlight the Release Group (i.e. Production Release, Work in Progress or Other Releases) and select the Import Button.
-SCOPE will prompt you to select the XML file where your count to be imported has been saved.
-It will be then imported and inserted as the last Release in the Release Group.
+Highlight the Application Portfolio Group or Release Group (i.e. Production Release, Work in Progress or Other Releases) and select the Import Icon.
+SCOPE will prompt you to select the XML file where your count to be imported was saved.
+The Application or Release will be then imported and inserted as the last Application or the last Release in the Release Group.